csci1710/forge-language-extension-vscode/README.md

 In doing so, HALp does not focus on every potential mismatch between the `wheat` and the student's tests.
 Rather, it focuses on those deemed important by the instructor (as reflected in the autograder), and uses those to generate feedback.

 Feedback on failing tests currently has to be instructor-provided.
-We suggest work to phrase these hints as Socratic questions.
+We suggest phrasing these hints as Socratic questions.
 Instructors must annotate each autograder test with corresponding question(s).